Frequently Asked Questions

 I saw something on Facebook about new property tax laws.
 Will they help me this year?

-New laws affecting property taxes and property tax values were passed in the summer of 2019.
-Those laws went into effect January 1, 2020.
+New laws affecting property taxes and property tax values were passed in both 2021 and 2019.

 One of the most important laws that passed limits the Tarrant Appraisal District’s ability to raise the value of a property that was the subject of a successful property tax protest in the previous year in which the value was reduced.
 This is why you see some of your neighbors’ property values stay the same for two (2) years in a row, while other neighbors’ property values experience an increase every year.
 Protesting regularly and obtaining ARB-determined Orders for value reduction (which are more likely to roll to the next year) can help you for two (2) years, or more in some cases!

 Essentially, this law raises TAD’s burden of proof and requires that it provide clear and convincing evidence that the value increase TAD is proposing is supported.
 This is a much higher standard than a regular protest and it’s much higher than past years.
 It’s big step in the right direction for preventing significant year-over-year value increases that eventually price people out of their homes.

 Why shouldn’t I do the Automated Market Review or walk into the TAD offices and settle with them outright?